 Adding your teen to your insurance policy must be all clear to you.
 Including them would give a make or break to your policy.
 One way to reduce the increasing amount of your insurance is to assign your teen as the primary driver.
 You then have to ask your agent if it is possible.
 It is more inexpensive if they would agree.
 Also, it might be allowed if your cars are three or more than that.

-Another scenario is if you only have two cars, your teen would be considered as a secondary driver by your insurance provider.
-You are the primary driver, yes, but you can not be the same primary driver as the other car.
+Another scenario is if you only have two cars, your teen would be considered a secondary driver by your insurance provider.
+Yes, you are the primary driver, but you can not be the same primary driver as the other car.
 However, if you have multiple cards, you can be the primary driver for most of the cars you own.
-Just remember to assign a car that is older to keep lower insurance rates.
+Just remember to assign an older car to keep lower insurance rates.

 Install Telematics

 Teen driving often comes with a higher possibility of accidents on the road.
-The reasons behind these are being inexperienced, reckless, and pretty adventurous which leads to uncontrollable risks.
+The reasons behind these are being inexperienced, reckless, and pretty adventurous, leading to uncontrollable risks.
 These misfortunes earned records and therefore launched the rules and regulations for teen driving.
 However, isn’t it unfair to compare your teen’s good driving skills and record to others who are reckless?
 Thus, your insurance rate increases because of that belief.

 Enroll In Defensive Driving

 Most teens encounter driving accidents due to recklessness and inexperience.
-Yes, it is good to enroll them in driver education but it is also a good choice to let them undergo defense driving.
+Yes, enrolling them in driver education is good, but it is also a good choice to let them undergo defense driving.
 This additional training will teach your teens proper behavior behind the wheel and practice safety by improving decision-making.

 Defensive driving discounts on insurance are not available in some states, some do not offer such discounts.
 It is best to check with your insurance provider if they offer that.
-Taking this training to waive a violation won’t make you eligible for this discount.
-Also, to keep discounted you need to regularly update your knowledge on defensive driving.
+This training to waive a violation won’t make you eligible for this discount.
+Also, to keep discounted, you need to update your knowledge on defensive driving regularly.
 Some insurers require retaking the course every 2 years to avail of the continuous discounts.

 Things To Know That Affect Teen Auto Insurance Rates

 Some factors affect insurance rates when it comes to insuring teens.
-You might have overlooked the causes and be surprised why the price is higher than you expect.
+You might have overlooked the causes and be surprised why the price is higher than expected.
 Here are some of the reasons why.

 More Info About Insurance Rates

 DUI refers to the offense of being under the influence of drugs or alcohol while driving.
 This often leads to accidents because it disables a person’s ability to drive safely.
 Women are more cautious and attentive to details such as rules and risks they might run across the road.
-These factors help in computing the final rates and are lower than those of men.
+These factors help compute the final rates and are lower than men’s.

-Teenage boys’ insurance rates decrease yearly until they reach the age of 25 when it gradually drops.
+Teenage boys’ insurance rates decrease yearly until age 25, when it gradually drops.
 It won’t go up unless he reaches the age of 65 to 75 years old.

 Conclusion in Having Insurance Discounts for Teenage Drivers

-You may opt to talk to our agent and inquire about these discounts available for you and your teen.
+You may ask our agent about these discounts available for you and your teen.
 Let us help you with the best offer we can give you.
-Call us today here at Team AIS in Denver, CO and we will answer any question that you want to clarify with us and we will gladly guide you in choosing the right policy that best suits your needs.
+Call us today here at Team AIS in Denver, CO, and we will answer any question you want to clarify with us, and we will gladly guide you in choosing the right policy that best suits your needs.